 Hepatitis C virus (HCV) infection is a major public health challenge for Australia.
 Acute infection progresses to chronic disease in about 75% of cases, and these people are at risk of progressive liver fibrosis leading to cirrhosis, liver failure and hepatocellular carcinoma (HCC).
 About 20%–30% of people with chronic HCV infection will develop cirrhosis, generally after 20–30 years of infection.

 In Australia, the diagnosis of HCV infection has required mandatory notification since the early 1990s.
 HCV notifications by jurisdictions are forwarded to the National Notifiable Diseases Surveillance System, with recording of information including age, sex and year of diagnosis.
 Total HCV notifications and estimates of HCV incidence and prevalence in at-risk populations, particularly among people who inject drugs (PWID), indicate that a high proportion (80%) of people with HCV infection have been diagnosed.
-[1-3] In Australia, before the direct-acting antiviral (DAA) era (from 2016), the prevalence of detectable HCV RNA (indicating viraemic or chronic HCV prevalence) was about 0.9% (range, 0.7%–1.0%) or 227,000 people (range 167,620–249,710).
+[1-3] At the end of 2017, it was estimated that there were 182 144 people in Australia living with chronic hepatitis C.

 A key feature of the Australian HCV treatment landscape since the DAA program commenced has been the involvement of non-specialists in prescribing.
-Although the overall numbers of DAA treatment initiations per month have declined since March 2016, the contribution from general practitioners has remained relatively stable (Figure 2).
+Although the overall numbers of DAA treatment initiations per month have declined since March 2016, the contribution from general practitioners has increased (Figure 2).

 In addition to efforts that increase the number of people treated overall, strategies that target populations with high HCV transmission risk will be required to facilitate HCV elimination by preventing new infections (“treatment as prevention”).
 A modelling study by Martin and colleagues showed that increasing treatment in PWID would have a dramatic effect on reducing HCV prevalence.
 Using a baseline HCV prevalence of 50% among PWID in Melbourne, they predicted that increasing the annual treatment rate to 4% of PWID (8% of PWID with chronic HCV infection) would decrease HCV prevalence among PWID by 50% in 15 years.
 An increase to 8% of PWID (16% of PWID with chronic HCV infection) would decrease prevalence in PWID by > 90% within a decade, essentially eliminating HCV infection from the Australian population of PWID.
 Clinical trials examining treatment as prevention in PWID and prison populations are ongoing in Australia.